 "Good—I thought I'd lost them for a second."
 She reached up and took them off her head and set them on the countertop by his elbow.
 "Anyway, it's going to take a few days for a new case to get here.
 And we have to do some touch up work on the artifact—there was some minor damage."
-She pulled out her glasses case, set the glasses in the case carefully and snapped it shut.
+She pulled out her glasses case, set the glasses in it carefully and snapped it shut.
 "Stupid assistants.
 I should fire them."

 "You should shoot them," he corrected.

 "I don't have a gun," she pointed out.